flowdy/sompyler/README.md

 depending on the score, since the complete sound file is built tone- and partialwise all in memory.
 Sound hardware is not required.

 ### Software

-Besides of Python 2.7.x (as a Python newbie I postpone rewrite for 3.x, since version 2.x is more present in my job and self-confusion is not very much fun) one needs only three packages:
+Sompyler has very few dependencies:

   * PyYAML – to parse YAML or JSON text
-  * soundfile – to transform the calculated raw samples into a file, e.g. FLAC
+  * soundfile – transforms the calculated raw samples into a file, e.g. FLAC
+  * Numpy – sample calculation
-  * Numpy (mostly included) – calculation of each sample
+  * optionally Cython – turbo-boost calculation of envelopes of partial tones

 That is it.
-No dependencies to sound fonts, sound system layers or MIDI stuff.
+No dependencies to third-party sound fonts, sound system layers or MIDI stuff.
-But again, not depending on it is easy given that users will not be able to perform live.
-If Sompyler is ever suitable for professional music production, it is stuck to studio work.
+Admittedly, not depending on it is easy given that users will not be able to perform live.
+If Sompyler is ever suitable for professional music production, it is probably stuck to studio work.
 Its stage fright is legendary.

 Later I intend to program a tool to generate Sompyler YAML data from MIDI events, but first there are more important things to do.

 While the sompyler is in alpha state, I rather focus development of core features than getting it to run on other systems than mine, which is a Debian GNU/Linux.

-Sufficiently fast CPU and much RAM (at least 1G, depending on the length of the score you want to compile) is recommended since sound data is purely calculated i.e. without external sound fonts and things like that.
+However, after installation of the dependencies above, Sompyler may work out of the box on other systems as well.

 Copyright & License
 -------------------